 This recipe makes just a single serving, though you could definitely double or triple the recipe so you have breakfast throughout the week!

 I love to serve it with fresh berries (strawberries and chocolate are the best together), sliced banana and a drizzle of peanut butter.
-If you love this recipe, try my protein pancakes or strawberry protein balls next!
+If you love this recipe, try my protein pancakes, blended oats or strawberry protein balls next!

 OATS.
 I used quick oats for this recipe because I prefer a smoother texture, but you can sub for rolled oats if you prefer.